jhomlala/catcher/README.md

 * toastHandlerDescription - toast handler message

-If you want to override default english texts, just add simply localization options for "en" language.
+If you want to override default English texts, just simply add localization options for "en" language.

 There are build in support for languages:
 * english